-The same calculations were performed with another docking program, Glide XP, version 4.5.21 A consensus score was generated by combining both the Autodock Binding Energy, as well as the XP GlideScore energy, to have more confidence in the resulting score energy.
-(A molecule would require both programs with their different methodologies and scoring functions to agree in a high-ranking compound in able for it to score highly in the consensus score.)
-Top ranking compounds were 5, oseltamivir(R)-O-zanamivir, 6, 7, and 8 (see Table 1 and Supporting Information, Table S1).
-Four out of the top 10 binders were concurrently predicted by both methods.
-The constructed molecules present interesting stereochemistry, as well as flexibility, which is characteristic of carbohydrates.
+The same calculations were performed with another docking program, Glide XP v4.5.
+A consensus score was generated by combining both the Autodock Binding Energy, as well as the XP GlideScore energy, in order to have more confidence in the resulting score energy (A molecule would require both programs with their different methodologies and scoring functions, to agree in a high-ranking compound in able for it to score highly in the consensus score).
+Top ranking compounds were 5, as well as oseltamivir(R)-O-zanamivir, 6, compounds 7, and 8 (see Table 1 and Table S1).
+4 out of the top 10 binders were concurrently predicted by both methods.
+The constructed molecules present interesting stereochemistry as well as flexibility, which is characteristic of carbohydrates.
 Oseltamivir and zanamivir themselves were designed as sialic acid (the neuraminidase natural product) transition-state mimics.
 This stereochemistry provides opportunities to develop new compounds by modifying the stereocenters.
 The flexibility may also help the molecules to adapt to viral protein residue mutations.